tommyr418/StockTracker/README.md

 # Features

 1. The home page displays the current price of all 5 stocks.
+Clicking and of the links will navigate to the company detail page.

-2. The side nav takes the user to a more detailed page that includes the stock price history for the past 10 days.
+2. The side nav also takes the user to a more detailed page that includes the stock price history for the past 10 days.

 3. The company page has a graph that shows all the price information for the past 10 days.
 The graphs's data points can be clicked for more information about that day's trading history